Shared Ownership Resales

 Do I need to do anything at completion?

 Once you have completed the sale and any balance on the accounts have been cleared, you should ensure any regular payment arrangements are cancelled to prevent over-payment.
-The purchaser’s solicitors will forward the Notice of Transfer to Warwick District Council to confirm the assignment has taken place.
+The buyer’s solicitors will forward the Notice of Transfer to Warwick District Council to confirm the assignment has taken place.
+Our records, including the rent, service charge, and buildings insurance account, will be updated once the notice of transfer has been received.

-Please complete this form if you wish to start the assignment process:
+Please complete this form if you wish to start the assignment process, or have a specific query about the process.

 Shared ownership resale, staircasing or remortgaging application